 Point-in-time restore provides protection against accidental deletion or corruption by enabling you to restore block blob data to an earlier state.
 Point-in-time restore is useful in scenarios where a user or application accidentally deletes data or where an application error corrupts data.
 Point-in-time restore also enables testing scenarios that require reverting a data set to a known state before running further tests.

-To learn how to enable point-in-time restore for a storage account, see Enable and manage point-in-time restore for block blobs (preview).
+To learn how to enable point-in-time restore for a storage account, see Perform a point-in-time restore on block blob data.

 How point-in-time restore works

 To enable point-in-time restore, you create a management policy for the storage account and specify a retention period.
 During the retention period, you can restore block blobs from the present state to a state at a previous point in time.

 To initiate a point-in-time restore, call the Restore Blob Ranges operation and specify a restore point in UTC time.
 You can specify lexicographical ranges of container and blob names to restore, or omit the range to restore all containers in the storage account.
 Up to 10 lexicographical ranges are supported per restore operation.

 Azure Storage analyzes all changes that have been made to the specified blobs between the requested restore point, specified in UTC time, and the present moment.
 The restore operation is atomic, so it either succeeds completely in restoring all changes, or it fails.
 If there are any blobs that cannot be restored, then the operation fails, and read and write operations to the affected containers resume.

 The following diagram shows how point-in-time restore works.
 One or more containers or blob ranges is restored to its state n days ago, where n is less than or equal to the retention period defined for point-in-time restore.
 The effect is to revert write and delete operations that happened during the retention period.